C Programming Coding Questions and Answers

 C Code Questions and Answers for Intermediate Level

 Intermediate-level C Programming Coding Questions and Answers challenge you to apply fundamental concepts.
-At this stage, you are expected to have a strong understanding of variables, loops, functions, arrays, pointers, memory management, and file handling.
+At this stage, you need strong understanding of variables, loops, functions, arrays, pointers, memory management, and file handling.

-In basic c interview questions, both malloc() and calloc() are used for dynamic memory allocation, but they differ in how they allocate memory and the number of arguments they take.
+Both malloc() and calloc() are used for dynamic memory allocation, but they differ in initialization and arguments:

 Feature malloc() calloc()

-Memory Initialization Uninitialized (contains garbage values) Initialized to zero
+Memory Initialization Uninitialized (garbage values) Initialized to zero

-Number of Arguments One (size in bytes) Two (number of blocks, size of each block)
+Number of Arguments One (size in bytes) Two (number of blocks, size of each)

 Function Signature void *malloc(size_t size) void *calloc(size_t num, size_t size)

-Choosing between malloc() and calloc() depends on whether you need initialized memory.
-If zero initialization is important, calloc() is the better option.
-Otherwise, malloc() is sufficient and more efficient for general-purpose allocation.
+If zero initialization is important, use calloc().
+Otherwise, malloc() is more efficient for general-purpose allocation.

 #include <stdio.h>